Alerts are created by the Operation Center when any threat is detected (when an event matches a rule).

 The Urgency is a number used to give a score to the risk associated with a specific alert.
 It is calculated from the severity of a rule and the criticality of assets related to the alert.
 This gives a value between 1 (very low risk) and 100 (very high risk).
 The urgency is provided under two different representations on alert detail: a numerical and a textual representation.

-Alert type and category
+Alert Types and Categories

 The Alert Type is defined according to a custom set of values derived from theReference Incident Classification Taxonomy of ENISA: